beastSL/hse-thesis/dataset/instruction.md

 ### Other important advice
 The other important things we need to mention before describing the exact task:
 - There are no fixed rules about how particular words should be annotated.
 The instructions describe the annotations of specific examples, but do not state that specific words should always be annotated a certain way.
 - Sentences should be interpreted with respect to the contexts in which they appear.
-The annotators should not take sentences out of context and think what they could mean, but rather should judge them as they are being used in that particular sentence and document.
+You should not take sentences out of context and think what they could mean, but rather should judge them as they are being used in that particular sentence and document.
 - It is impossible to cover all types of sentences in this instruction.
 For example, there could be sentences containing both objective and subjective elements.
 The subjective elements can also play a minor role in the sentence.
 You should base your judgment on your inner reaction and intuition after reading a sentence.